 Detailed information on all services and events is available on the Career Service page.

 The Career Service was established in 2009 as a central point of contact and continues to expand the range of events and services that it offers.
 It is financed through tuition fee compensation and is part of IBZ (Student Advice and Career Service at FAU).

 A referat (office) at FAU.
 RIA offers help and advice in all non-disciplinary questions to international students and researchers.
 RIA also provides all kinds of information on other topics, including studying abroad, funding for studying abroad and international scholarship advice.

 The Centre for Teacher Education offers information and advice on a range of subjects related to teaching degree programmes at FAU, such as teacher training and professional development for teachers.

 FAU promotes a constructive approach to diversity and is working to improve conditions for an anti-discriminatory studying and working environment.
 In order to make it easier for trans*, trans-ident and transsexual students in an academic context and their day to day life at university, FAU allows students to change their name and title provisionally for internal university purposes even before a change of name or status is approved by a court.

-All you need to do is submit a supplementary identification card (Ergänzungsausweis) from the German society for transsexuality and intersexuality (DGTI) together with an informal declaration of intent to the head of the department for Teaching & Studying.
-The RRZE helpdesk can then change the e-mail address accordingly.
+All you need to do is submit a supplementary identification card (Ergänzungsausweis) from the German society for transsexuality and intersexuality (DGTI) (German) together with an informal declaration of intent to the head of the department for Teaching & Studying (German).
+The Postmaster at the Regional Computer Centre Erlangen (RRZE) can then change the e-mail address accordingly.

 Student Services offer a counselling service (Psychologisch-Psychotherapeutische Beratungsstelle) for students who are experiencing psychological or social difficulties relating to their studies, parents, partners, sexual problems, anxiety, depression, suicidal thoughts, feelings of guilt, psychosomatic illness and other welfare issues.